 WEAR BUG PROTECTION: In the hill house you will see dozens of geckos feeding on the insects on the OUTSIDE of the screen that keeps you nice and relatively bug free in the house.
 You will forget to close the screen door when you go out for a midnight and spend the rest of the night swatting mosquitos and other bugs.
 You will get bitten by bugs when you forget to use insect repellent or cover up when leaving the house at dawn or dusk.

 If this still sounds awesome, come check it out!
-We will organize your pickup and will make sure you have what you need to enjoy your stay and If I'm there, I'll also show you around and suggest activities.
+We will organize your pickup and will make sure you have what you need to enjoy your stay.
+We also will show you around and suggest activities.

 !!!
 DELIGHTFUL EXTRAS !!!